shashankskagnihotri/benchmarking_robustness/optical_flow_estimation/README.md

 1. Download the MPI Sintel dataset from the [MPI Sintel Flow Dataset](http://sintel.is.tue.mpg.de/downloads).
 2. After unzipping, ensure the contents include `training/` and `test/` directories.
 3. Move the dataset to the following path: `datasets/Sintel`.
+4. Download the MPI Sintel Depth training data from the [MPI Sintel Depth Training Data](http://sintel.is.tue.mpg.de/depth).
+5. Unzip the archive and ensure it contains `training/camdata_left`, `training/depth`, and `training/depth_viz`.
+Move these directories under `datasets/Sintel/training`.

 #### 3D Common Corruptions Images